osamaalmughanni/Kumiko/Kumiko/docs.md

 }
 ```

+Here is a brief explanation for each setting:

 **rootDirectory**: Specifies the root directory where Kumiko will store its files and data.
 You can modify this path to a directory of your choice.

-**gitUrl**: Sets the URL of the Git repository that Kumiko will use for version control.
-You can change this to your own repository URL.
+**gitUrl**: Specifies the URL of the Git repository that Kumiko will sync with.
+You can change this setting to sync Kumiko with your Git repository.

 **windowWidth** and **windowHeight**: Determine the dimensions of Kumiko's application window.
 You can adjust these values to suit your screen size and personal preference.